 2. Visit the Mayan Ruins at Tulum

-The ruins are open from 8 am to 5 pm, but it’s best to arrive as early as possible.
+The ruins are open from 8 am to 5 pm, but arriving as early as possible is best.
 Not only are the Tulum ruins ultra popular and tend to get crowded, but they’re mostly exposed, meaning it gets hot quickly.
-We were among the first 50 people through the gates when we visited, and by the time we left at 10 am, it was sweltering.
+We were among the first 50 people through the gates when we visited, and it was sweltering when we left at 10 am.

-Arrive to the ruins by car or taxi and plan for at least two hours.
+Arrive at the ruins by car or taxi and plan for at least two hours.